 FST498 Undergraduate Seminar, 1 credit

-The undergraduate research project is one of two course options that can be taken by final year students before the Bachelor of Science degree is awarded.
+The undergraduate research project can be taken by final year students before the Bachelor of Science degree is awarded.
 This course is designed to provide an opportunity for final year students to develop and strengthen their research skills and to accommodate particular research interests that cannot be met through other food science courses.
-This includes time spent for literature research, proposal writing, experiment designing, experimental work, data analysis, thesis writing, and oral examination.
+This includes time spent on literature research, proposal writing, experiment designing, experimental work, data analysis, thesis writing, and oral examination.
 Each student will complete the research project under the supervision of an academic advisor.
-Students may choose a research project in form of experimental work in a laboratory or field.
+Students may choose a research project in the form of experimental work in a laboratory or field.
 Students will spend approximately 40 hours of work per credit or approximately 240 hours to complete this course (or equal to 6 credits).

 The basic concept of the technology and the role of flavor in food processing.
-Highlights include sources, classification and type of flavor; flavor processing; material handling; flavor in industrial technology; flavorist and flavor creations; HVP and yeast extract processing technology; MSG, IMP/ GMP processing technology; application of flavor, analytical method and quality control; applications and recent developments flavor.
+Highlights include sources, classification, and type of flavor; flavor processing; material handling; flavor in industrial technology; flavors and flavor creations; HVP and yeast extract processing technology; MSG, IMP/ GMP processing technology; application of flavor, analytical method and quality control; applications and recent developments flavor.

 The physicochemical properties of oils and fats, reactions associated with oil and grease, as well as the oil and fat processing covering the extraction process from its source, the refining process, and the processing of information (edible oils, emulsions, confectionary, and emulsifier).

-Fortification program objectives and policies, the basic principles of fortification, the aspects to be considered in the selection of fortificants and food vehicle, engineering fortification, fortification of nutrients and non-nutrients, legislation and regulatory aspects.
-Some fortification program in Indonesia and other countries are also discussed.
+Fortification program objectives and policies, the basic principles of fortification, the aspects to be considered in the selection of substances for fortification and food vehicle, engineering fortification, fortification of nutrients and non-nutrients, legislation and regulatory aspects.
+Some fortification programs in Indonesia and other countries are also discussed.